blester125/Pools-To-Bracket/README.md

 `java SortEntrants [filename]`

+##Input

+This program runs on a text file specified by the user in the format poolnumber seednumber\n

+`1 2\n`

 ##TODO
 ###Testing
 This program has been tested with 8 pool and 4 people make it out of